henriquecastror/henriquecastror_md/content/post/2020-10-31 Fama French Factors Part 1/index.md

     # import data
     data <- read_excel("FF Example.xlsx", sheet="Before")

-The first important step is to create deciles for the first sorting based on MtB.
-The result is simply a column  with the decile the firm is using MtB as a sorting variable.
+The first important step is to create deciles for the first sorting step, which is based on MtB.
+The result is simply a column with the decile the firm is (sorter by MtB).
 We did that in both years.

     # Create deciles by MtB
     data <- data  %>%
             group_by(Year) %>%
             mutate(MtB_deciles = ntile(MtB, 10))

-Then, using these deciles, we can split firms into three groups: **Growth** (first within the first three deciles), **Neutral** (firms from the 4th decile to the 7th decile), and **Value** (firms from the 8th decile until the 10th).
+Then, using these deciles, we can split firms into three groups: **Growth** (firms until the 3rd decile), **Neutral** (firms from the 4th decile to the 7th decile), and **Value** (firms from the 8th decile until the 10th).

     # Defining Growth, Neutral, and Value
     data$MtB_class = ifelse(data$MtB_deciles<=3 ,"Growth", ifelse(data$MtB_deciles>=8 ,"Value", "Neutral" ))

-This step is a little tricky.
+Next step is a little tricky.
 Not sure we can explain well in words, perhaps you want to see the data.frame first.

 But the idea below is to sort firms within each of the three groups of MtB, and split them into **Small** or **Big**.
-So, for the group **Growth**, we split into **Small** or **Big**, then we did the same for the group **Neutral**, then for the group **Value**.
+So, for the group **Growth**, we split firms into **Small** or **Big**, then we did the same for the group **Neutral**, then for the group **Value**.

     # Create deciles by Size within MtB